RZomerman/azure-docs/articles/active-directory/saas-apps/kerbf5-tutorial.md

 	![The Add User link](common/add-assign-user.png)

 1. In the **Users and groups** dialog, select **B.Simon** from the Users list, then click the **Select** button at the bottom of the screen.
-1. If you're expecting any role value in the SAML assertion, in the **Select Role** dialog, select the appropriate role for the user from the list and then click the **Select** button at the bottom of the screen.
+1. (If you're expecting any role value in the SAML assertion, in the **Select Role** dialog, select the appropriate role for the user from the list and then click the **Select** button at the bottom of the screen. - Not availabe without updating the Manifest file)
 1. In the **Add Assignment** dialog, click the **Assign** button.

+## Configure Active Directory for Keberos Constraint Delegation

+In this section, you will create and enable KCD for the F5 APM module account towards the web server.
+Contact [F5 (Kerberos) Client support team](https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20APM45) for  documentation details.

+1. On your Domain Controller, or administrative workstation, open **Active Directory Users & Computers**, select the right OU and right click the OU to select **New User**
+1. In the **User** properties, follow these steps:
+   1. In the **Name** field, enter `F5APM`.
+   1. In the **User name** field, type the login name and select the appropriate UPN For example, `f5apm@superdemo.live`.
+   1. Deselect **User must change password on next logon**, type and confirm the password
+   1. Click **Create**.

+1. On your domain controller or administrative workstation register the SPN for the website by using cmd or PowerShell: setspn -s HTTP/<websiteFQDN>    `setspn -s HTTP/Kerbapp.superdemo.live webserver01`

+1. Configure KCD for the F5 APM account
+	a.
+Register an SPN on the APM by using cmd or PowerShell: setspn -s HOST/f5apm f5apm
+	a.
+Open the properties of the F5 APM account in Active Directory Users and Computers
+	b.
+Select the **Delegation** tab and select **Trust this user for delegation to specified services only**
+	c. select **Use any authentication protocol** and click Add
+	d. select **Users or Computers** and type the name of the computer (or service account) hosting the website `webserver91`
+	e. in the pop-up field search for the SPN just registered in the previous step (`HTTP/Kerbapp.superdemo.live`) select it and clik **OK**
+	f. click OK to save and close the account properties for the F5 APM account

 ## Configure F5 SSO

 - [Configure F5 single sign-on for Header Based application](headerf5-tutorial.md)

 - [Configure F5 single sign-on for Advanced Kerberos application](advance-kerbf5-tutorial.md)

+### Ensure F5 is setup correctly with interfaces, DNS resolving and licensing
+1. Contact [F5 (Kerberos) Client support team](https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20APM45) for documentation details.

 ### Configure F5 single sign-on for Kerberos application

 1. Open a new web browser window and sign into your F5 (Kerberos) company site as an administrator and perform the following steps:

-1. You need to import the Metadata Certificate into the F5 (Kerberos) which will be used later in the setup process.
+-- [RZ: this is not required as the cert is already in the FederationData.xml file] -- 1.
+You need to import the Metadata Certificate into the F5 (Kerberos) which will be used later in the setup process.
 Go to **System > Certificate Management > Traffic Certificate Management >> SSL Certificate List**.
 Click on **Import** of the right-hand corner.

 	![F5 (Kerberos) configuration](./media/kerbf5-tutorial/configure01.png)

-1. Additionally you also need an **SSL Certificate** for the Hostname (`Kerbapp.superdemo.live`), in this example we used Wildcard Certificate.
+1. You will need an **SSL Certificate** for the Hostname (`Kerbapp.superdemo.live`), in this example we used a Wildcard Certificate.[refer to the F5 configuration to also include the intermediate/root certificates for the (wildcard) SSL certificate]

     ![F5 (Kerberos) configuration](./media/kerbf5-tutorial/configure02.png)